berthelemy/consulting.berthelemy.net/collections/_drafts/2014-12-23-end-of-year-news.md

 This year has seen <a href="{{ site.url }}/2014/06/12/exploring-the-potential-of-the-xapi-aka-tin-can-api/" target="_blank">xAPI</a> (also known as Tin Can) really come to the fore, with clients beginning to understand its capabilities and how it can completely change the way I think about supporting learning.

 No longer are I constrained by what the Learning Management System offers.
-Now, any system I are using (not just the LMS) can play a part in helping me understand what people know and how they behave.
+Now, any system we are using (not just the LMS) can play a part in helping me understand what people know and how they behave.
 This can then help me more effectively target specific interventions.

 ## Lean Learning